 The Granite State Division (GSD) represents the New Hampshire membership.
-The Executive Committee meets the 2nd Tuesday of every month from 11:15am-1pm at the Society for the Protection of NH Forests, 54 Portsmouth St, Concord, NH 03301 and via zoom.
+The board meets the 3rd Thursday of every month from 9-11am virtually.

 EXECUTIVE COMMITTEE